snuhcs-course/swpp-2025-project-team-14/README.md

 These features provide create, get, update, delete user's journal entry.

+- **Calculate emotion-rate:** Calculates the rates by searching the emotional data history for a specific period of time.

+This feature provide actual values for statistic feature.

 - **Self-Aware Question & Answer:** Interactive Q&A feature to promote self-awareness and reflection.
-- **AI Integration:** Use of OpenAI models for value extraction and reflection analysis.

-- **Journal Statistics:** Aggregation of emotion ratios, emotion trends over time, emotion-triggering events, and keyword frequencies extracted from journal entries.
+- **ValueScore & ValueMap Extraction:** Request AI to generate instant psychological analysis of user from selfaware entries.

+These features form the selfaware feature which app interacts with user after journal writing.

-- **Comprehensive Analysis:** Personality insights based on Five-Factor theory, including user type classification, descriptive summaries, and personalized daily advice generated from self-aware Q&A data.
+- **Comprehensive Analysis:** Personality insights based on Five-Factor model of personality, including user type classification, descriptive summaries, and personalized daily advice generated from self-aware Q&A data.

+This feature form analysis feature which gives more accurate psychological insight of user based on authorized theory and its method; FFM and IPIP-NEO-PI.

 - **End-to-End Flow:** Demonstration of how journal data and self-aware answers are combined into statistical summaries and psychological analysis, fully integrated with the Android frontend.

 ### API Endpoints